fastcheetah/Schoolqanda/ReadMe.md

 Still needs to touch this header because on phones the orientation is bad Work on header on small devices
 Build layout of subject pages
+Building the subject pages
+adding the physics and fmaths page